upnext/BeaconControl_iOS_SDK/README.md

 BCLConfiguration - each mobile application has a configurations of beacons, zones and actions that it uses.
 This is the class that describes such an app configuration.
 You'll use it to get detailed information about your configuration, e.g. the number of beacons (and their details information) it interacts with, etc.

-BCLBeaconCtrlDelegate - this is a protocol that you'll implement in your interfaces to respond to BeaconCtrl SDK events.
+BCLBeaconCtrlDelegate - this is a protocol that you'll implement in your interfaces to respond to BeaconControl SDK events.
 You'll get called each time an action is just about to be triggered, when the closest beacon or the current zone have changed, etc. You can also use this protocol to let the SDK know, which exact actions you want it to handle automatically and which you want to deal with on your own.

 ###Beacons Infrastructure Setup

-1. Create your BeaconCtrl account at www.beaconctrl.com
+1. Create your BeaconControl account at www.beaconctrl.com
-2. Download the BeaconCtrl mobile application from the App Store
+2. Download the BeaconControl mobile application from the App Store
 3. Log in to the application using your e-mail and password
-4. Add your beacons using the application or BeaconCtrl Admin Panel (UUID, Minor i Major numbers are essential to identify your beacons and are provided by their producer)
+4. Add your beacons using the application or BeaconControl Admin Panel (UUID, Minor i Major numbers are essential to identify your beacons and are provided by their producer)
-5. Use BeaconCtrl test notifications to check your setup on the BeaconCtrl mobile application
+5. Use BeaconControl test notifications to check your setup on the BeaconControl mobile application
-6. Create a folder of your new application using BeaconCtrl Admin Panel (Applications)
+6. Create a folder of your new application using BeaconControl Admin Panel (Applications)
 7. Copy the automatically generatedClient ID and Client Secret from the application settings in the Admin Panel
 8. Follow the below SDK integration instructions to start interacting with your beacons in your new mobile application

 ###Beacon OS iOS SDK Integration

-1. It's easiest to integrate BeaconCtrl iOS SDK using CocoaPods.
-The name of the pod is just "BeaconCtrl"
+1. It's easiest to integrate BeaconControl iOS SDK using CocoaPods.
+The name of the pod is just "BeaconControl"
 2. Add ``NSLocationWhenInUseUsageDescription`` and ``NSLocationAlwaysUsageDescription`` keys to project’s Info.plist file:
-3. Import BeaconCtrl iOS SDK headers into project’s source code and create a variable or property which will keep strong reference to ``BCLBeaconCtrl`` or ``BCLBeaconCtrlAdmin`` object.
+3. Import BeaconControl iOS SDK headers into project’s source code and create a variable or property which will keep strong reference to ``BCLBeaconCtrl`` or ``BCLBeaconCtrlAdmin`` object.
-4. Initialise BeaconCtrl object:
+4. Initialise BeaconControl object:

 	[BCLBeaconCtrl setupBeaconCtrlWithClientId:<YOUR CLIENT ID GOES HERE>